SwayStation/DIMNameGen-DS/README.md

 1. DigiScript - a font created by me based on the English stage names on the VB
 2. Official Bandai font - used in the localized versions of the DIMS

 Running the utility by itself will bring up a prompt to type a name.
 Type in a name and hit enter or click submit.
 The generated name in the chosen font will be saved into an output folder created on the desktop.
+(For Windows users who have their desktop synced with OneDrive, the output folder will appear in the local Desktop located at C:/Users/~/Desktop.)

 This utility was written in python and converted to a stand-alone macOS app with py2app.
 If using the standalone macOS app, Python3 and all its required libs are bundled.
 If you are running the script directly, you will need Python3 and Pillow installed.